Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Background and Related Work

 \section{Background and Related Work}

-In this section, we review relevant literature on Well-Being Coaching (WBC) and other mental well-being practices, previous studies examining well-being applications in Human-Robot Interaction (HRI), as well as the use of Participatory Design (PD) and Qualitative Research in HRI for well-being.
+In this section, we review relevant literature on Well-Being Coaching (WBC) and other mental well-being practices, previous studies examining well-being applications in Human-Robot Interaction (HRI), as well as the use of User-Centred Design (UCD) and Qualitative Research in HRI for well-being.